 - Electronic balance.

 Procedure Of The Experiment

-- Weigh around 20 raisins that are dry and with intact stalks on an electronic balance
+- Weigh the selected 20 raisins on an electronic balance.

-- Leave the raisins soaking in water for around 2 to 3 hours
+- Leave the raisins undisturbed and allow it to soak in water for around 2 to 3 hours.

-- Once soaked, shift the raisins from the beaker to a petri dish placed with a blotting paper with the help of a spatula
+- Now slowly remove the soaked 20 raisins into a petri dish with the help of a spatula.

 - Dry raisins weigh x_________ gm

 - The water absorbed by the raisins weigh = (y – x) gm

 - The water absorbed by the raisins in percentage = (x-y)/x